 The municipality commences and adopted two projects with a primary focus on small enterprise development.
-These projects are Klaarstroom Poort Pourri and the Leeu Gamka Enterprise area.
-The structures at both facilities were upgraded with municipal funding and while Klaarstroom already have identified a beneficiary group, the Leeu Gamka project must still go through this process.
+These projects are Klaarstroom Poort Pouri and the Leeu-Gamka Enterprise area.
+The structures at both facilities were upgraded with municipal funding and while Klaarstroom already have identified a beneficiary group, the Leeu-Gamka project must still go through this process.
+The Poort Pouri facility in Klaarstroom have been upgraded, it is envisaged that it will be open for business in the year 2024.